 Lacks roadside assistance coverage

 Erie offers the best auto insurance to North Carolinians with a poor driving history.
-The policies cost an average of $1,485 per year, among the cheapest.
-The insurer offers the best customer experience of the nine insurers MoneyGeek reviewed.
+The policy costs an average of $1,485 per year, among the cheapest.
+The insurer offers the best customer experience of the insurers MoneyGeek reviewed.

-Erie offers emergency roadside assistance as an add-on to your policy.
-This coverage includes towing, locksmith services, gas delivery and tire changes.
-Rental car reimbursement is also available to cover transportation costs if you’re unable to use your car because of an accident.
+Erie offers rental car reimbursement to cover transportation costs if you’re unable to use your car because of an accident.
 You may also purchase new car and better car replacement coverages to get your totaled car replaced after an accident.

 Erie has a wide selection of other unique coverage options that may benefit you if you have a traffic violation on your record, such as gap insurance and deductible modification coverage.